carbon-design-system/sveld/README.md

 ### `@typedef`

-The `@typedef` tag can be used to define a common type that is used multiple times within a component.
-All typedefs defined in a component will be exported from the generated TypeScript definition file.
+The `@typedef` tag defines a shared type used multiple times in a component.
+All typedefs in a component are exported from the generated `.d.ts`.

 **Signature:**